 Business credit cards are similar to consumer credit cards as they mostly rely on the owner’s personal credit history and some will post all account events on their personal credit report.

-Generally, business credit cards rewards rates, sign up bonuses and cash back offers are more generous than those offered by consumer cards.
+Generally, business credit cards reward rates, sign up bonuses and cash back offers are more generous than those offered by consumer cards.
 The main reason for this being that business card expenditures are, on average, much larger in volume than those that personal cards tend to incur

 Have a look at our editor’s top picks. as well as some advice on business cards for new and established business below.